Back to Home

 What is B Standard tuning best for?

-B Standard is especially useful for low standard-tuning shapes, baritone-style rhythm parts, metal riffs.
+B Standard is especially useful for B Standard guitar tuner, B-E-A-D-F#-B tuning notes, BEADF#B tuning.
 It changes the way open strings and chord shapes feel, so spend a few minutes listening to the open strings before learning full songs.

 Is B Standard tuning good for beginners?